Presented by Darktrace

 You’ll learn about:

-- Protecting and securing customers with autonomous decision-making
+- Protecting and securing citizens, nations, facilities, and data with autonomous decision making

-- Applying continuous AI feedback to improve outcomes and harden security
+- Applying continuous AI feedback systems to improve outcomes and harden security systems

 - Fusing the physical and digital worlds to create intelligent security for infrastructure